jalgoarena/jalgoarena.github.io/hugo/content/blog/road-to-cockroachdb.md

 <h3 class="section-head" id="h-cockroach"><a href="#h-cockroach">Scalability matters - Cockroach DB coming</a></h3>

-Initially there was a plan to use [Cassandra](http://cassandra.apache.org/) - I knew it, I used it, it was scalable and well know database.
+Initially there was a plan to use [Cassandra](http://cassandra.apache.org/) - I knew it, I used it, it was scalable and well known database.
 Although there were few buts:

 - it's complex to operate
 - it's written in java, far from memory consumptions we have with C++ implementations